|

 Poor

-Jasper was the first to learn,
+Jasper was the first to learn,of dad's amazing finding.

 But after seven mustard baths,